microsoft/playwright/docs/api.md

 ```

 #### frame.waitForLoadState([state, options])
-- `state` <"load"|"domcontentloaded"|"networkidle"> Load state to wait for, defaults to `load`.
+- `state` <"load"|"domcontentloaded"|"networkidle"> Optional load state to wait for, defaults to `load`.
 If the state has been already reached while loading current document, the method returns immediately.
-Optional.
+Can be one of:
-  - `'load'` - wait for the `load` event to be fired.
+  * `'load'` - wait for the `load` event to be fired.
-  - `'domcontentloaded'` - wait for the `DOMContentLoaded` event to be fired.
+  * `'domcontentloaded'` - wait for the `DOMContentLoaded` event to be fired.
-  - `'networkidle'` - wait until there are no network connections for at least `500` ms.
+  * `'networkidle'` - wait until there are no network connections for at least `500` ms.
 - `options` <[Object]>
   - `timeout` <[number]> Maximum operation time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [`browserContext.setDefaultNavigationTimeout(timeout)`](#browsercontextsetdefaultnavigationtimeouttimeout), [`browserContext.setDefaultTimeout(timeout)`](#browsercontextsetdefaulttimeouttimeout), [`page.setDefaultNavigationTimeout(timeout)`](#pagesetdefaultnavigationtimeouttimeout) or [`page.setDefaultTimeout(timeout)`](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]>